ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 - Service enumeration
 - Host enumeration

 There's not much to do when it comes to open-source intelligence or infrastructure enumeration, so I will omit those categories.

-We are given the IP address of the target host, and we are told that it's running a Linux distribution as its operating system.
-In the following sections, I will describe how I've identified:
+In the following subsections, I will describe service and host enumeration, and how I've identified:

 - Open ports and services
 - Service versions